BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/SupportedFileFormats/H5EbsdFile.md

-## Stacking Order Discussion
+## Stacking Order Discussion ##

-The **Stacking Order** refers to the order in which the z slices are stacked together when they are read from the file.
+The _stacking order_ refers to the order in which the z slices are stacked together when they are read from the file.
 The enumerations are also in the EbsdLibConstants.h header file.

 As a further explanation, if the ordering is **Low To High**, then the slice with the lowest number is positioned at Z=0 in 3D Cartesian space.
 For example, if your data set is numbered from 23 to 86 with file names of the form Slice\_023.ang and you select "Low To High", then the data inside of file Slice\_023.ang will be positioned at Z=0 during any method that has to deal with the data.
 The opposite of this is if the user were to select to have their data **High to Low**, in which case, the file with name Slice\_086.ang will be positioned at Z=0 and the file with name "Slice_023.ang" will be positioned at Z=64.